christopheraue/m-ruby-concurrently/guides/Overview.md

 end
 ```

-Concurrent procs can be used the same way regular procs are used.
-For example,
+Concurrent procs can be used the same way regular procs are.
+For example, they
-they can be passed around or called multiple times with different arguments.
+can be passed around or called multiple times with different arguments.

 [Kernel#concurrently] is a shortcut for [Concurrently::Proc#call_and_forget][]: